ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 which you create them in LaTeX.

-Your course instructor will reduce a researcher's grade for this assignment if the pdf of your completed thesis document has not been properly released before the assignment's due date on December 13, 2021 at 11:59 pm.
+Your course instructor will reduce a researcher's grade for this assignment if the PDF of your completed thesis document has not been properly released before the assignment's due date as specified in the GitHub Classroom page when you accept this assignment.
 Unless you provide the course instructors with documentation of the extenuating circumstances that you are facing, no late work will be considered towards your grade for this project.

-For specific details about the general evaluation rubric for _minimum requirements_ please refer to the following list for the entire senior thesis:
+For specific details about the general evaluation rubric for _minimum requirements_ please refer to the following list for the entire senior thesis.
+Please note that your senior thesis chapters in CMPSC 600 will be evaluated according to the content that you submit in that course and your senior thesis chapters in CMPSC 610 will be evaluated according to all of the following requirements.

-- [ ] The Thesis was submitted on time
+- [ ] The thesis was submitted on time
 - [ ] The title of the thesis is appropriate
 - [ ] The abstract provides a concise summary
 - [ ] The introduction section clearly describes the completed work